uzair910/WebShop/README.md

 1) one session. (cart data maintained per one session)
 2) Once you set pages, they will be applied to all the tables besides the Inventory table in Shopping View.
-    (i might now why this happens by cannot manage to resolve it because of time constraint)
+    (i might now why this happens by cannot manage to resolve it)

 3) If you want to test the terminal view, you can run views/terminal_view.rb